 I’d like to end my first Top Hat with an acknowledgement to Michael Han ’16, who ran a great campaign, and who has proven himself to be a talented and capable individual in the Student Senate.
 I look forward to working with him to ensure that this coming year is successful for the Student Senate.

-If you have any comments, questions, concerns, or are interested in learning more about these positions/committees, you can reach me at email@example.com.
+If you have comments, questions, or concerns, you can reach me at email@example.com.